a-b-street/docs/book/src/proposals/broadmoor.md

 </div>

 Broadmoor is an obstacle to people walking and biking to desirable destinations on either side of it.
-What if things were different?
+But what if things were different?
 What if we allowed people on bikes, on foot, and in wheelchairs _through_ Broadmoor rather than diverting them down Madison Ave?

 ### Cui bono